Last updated on August 22nd, 2021

 You should still leave around 10% of your emergency fund in a savings account, to have some liquidity for immediate emergencies!

 There are many places that you can consider storing your emergency funds in.
+You can consider these products when you are placing your savings for your student loan repayments too.

 However, you should not leave all of your funds either in cash or in a savings account.
 Due to the low returns, your cash will definitely erode in value!